lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/18 pace.md

 [center]═════════════════════════════ 𒀭𒀭𒀭 ═════════════════════════════[/center]

-𒄈 [b][size=1.1em]W[/size][/b]hen your every word can have a weight to it and is capable of shaping the fates of countless others, the sad reality becomes unavoidable: the truth is a malleable thing.
+𒄈 [b][size=1.1em]W[/size][/b]hen your every word is capable of shaping the fates of countless others, the sad reality becomes unavoidable: the truth is a malleable thing.
 Celestia already made arrangements to take precise control over the information regarding the incurred catastrophe, entrusting several loyal ponies to keep close attention to what might go to the press.
 The information and its [i]shape[/i] was like the lifeblood of this calamity, a resource that could be used either to reinforce balance or to throw the scales further into disarray.

 Over a millennium of ruling Celestia had learned these lessons intimately.
 She had no other choice.
 She was the [i]keeper of secrets[/i] for a reason.